The YES management committee, elected annually in September. comprises members from

 Liz Hand is the DWP Relationship Manager for Harlow, Braintree and Witham where her responsibilities include building and managing effective relationships with training providers and employers to identify and address skills gaps and help local people into employment.
 Her experience and understanding of the world of work has been invaluable to the YES committee as its programme has grown across the district.

-Norma Green, Chairman of YES, is a retired Deputy Head Teacher specializing in mathematics.
-She is a past EFDC councillor with experience of working in the community and with young people, as founder / chairman of the voluntary organisations, Youth 2000 and Waltham Abbey Young Persons Information Centre.
-All investment in our young people, today, particularly in decisions on a career, will bring the opportunity for greater prosperity for future generations.
+Norma Green, Chairman of YES, is a retired Deputy Head Teacher specialising in mathematics.
+She is a past E.F.D.C. councillor with experience of working in the community and, particularly, with young people as founder / chairman of the voluntary organisations, Youth 2000 and Waltham Abbey Young Persons Information Centre.
+She chaired Waltham Abbey Town Partnership, working closely with Waltham Abbey businesses and many others in the wider area of Epping Forest District.
+Now, chairing YES, and soon including schools in Harlow, this organisation will be investing in our young people today, assisting them with decisions on a career, introducing them to the business world and bring the essential opportunity for greater prosperity for our future generations.

 Kate Towerzey is Site Editor of AboutMyArea website with strong local knowledge and connections in both business and community sectors.
 Former school secretary, project manager of a disability and diversity training company and events organiser, she brings administrative and project management skills plus marketing, graphic design, social media and publicity experience.
 As the mother of two teenage boys, Kate has a keen interest in youth projects and initiatives that support young people.